ShootyScooty/RPI-FunBox/README.md

 `sudo apt-get install chromium-driver`

 Get an API key from here - https://openweathermap.org/appid

+Get an API key from here - https://newsapi.org

+Get an API key from here - https://api-ninjas.com

 Create key.py in the root project directory with the following:
 ```python